itfanr/ros2-wiki/Linux-Development-Setup.md

 ## System Requirements

 We support Ubuntu Linux Xenial Xerus 16.04 on 64-bit (until alpha 6 we supported Trusty Tahr 14.04).
-While not being actively tested these instructions should also work for later Ubuntu as well as Debian Stretch.
+These instructions should also work for later Ubuntu as well as Debian stretch, though these are not actively tested.
+Fedora 26 also works if you follow [[alternate|Fedora-Development-Setup]] instructions, though it is not actively tested or supported.

 Make sure that you have a locale set which supports `UTF-8` We test with the following settings.
 If you are in a minimal environment such as a docker containers the locale may be set to something minimal like POSIX.